plone/volto/README.md

 ## Volto Development

-For Volto development you need all the requirements already mentionen on the [Quick Start](#quick-start) section.
+For Volto development you need all the requirements already mentioned on the [Quick Start](#quick-start) section.

 ### Checkout the Volto repo